|2014 Busan International Film Festival|

 The World Cinema category features critically acclaimed work from prolific filmmakers not from Asia.
 A total of 53 films from 33 countries will be screened, many of them previously introduced at prestige film festivals.
 2014 Cannes Film Festival Palme d’Or (Golden Palm) winner “Winter Sleep” (Turkey), and Grand Prix winner “The Wonders” (Italy) are two of the must-see films.
 Also represented in this category are a number of films from France and Italy.
 Meanwhile, Slovenian film “Inferno,” and Croatian film “These are the Rules” showcase the power of East European films.

 4. Flash Forward

-Most of the accommodations around the main festival ground and Haeundae Beach area will be booked in advance, so may be difficult to find available lodging facilities once the festival kicks off.
-Visitors are strongly advised to book accommodations prior to their visit, even if the lodging facilities may be a little far off from Haeundae Beach.
+Most of the accommodations around the main festival ground and Haeundae Beach area will be booked in advance, so it may be difficult to find lodging once the festival kicks off.
+Visitors are strongly advised to book accommodations prior to their visit.

-Photo Courtesy of the Busan International Film Festival Organizing Committee
+Photo credit: Busan International Film Festival Organizing Committee